xymaxim/kfreader-cffi/README.rst

 Installation
 ------------

-*Note that kfreader-cffi currently is only tested under Python3.\* on Ubuntu*
+*Note that kfreader-cffi currently is only tested under Python 3.x on Ubuntu*

-First we need to install some prerequisites
+First we need to install some prerequisites:

 .. code:: sh

   sudo apt-get update
   sudo apt-get install gcc make cmake python3-dev libffi-dev

-Then to install the package, simply
+Then to install the package, simply:

 .. code:: sh

   pip install kfreader-cffi

-Or for development
+Or for development:

 .. code:: sh